-If you are an undergraduate or postgraduate-taught student and you would like to bring your car onto campus you must apply for a parking permit.
+If you are an undergraduate or postgraduate-taught student and you would like to bring your car onto campus, you must apply for a parking permit.
 As parking is limited on the campus, the University operates a needs based application process.
 This ensures that our students with the greatest need for a car on campus are able to park on site.
+Parking enforcement will be in place from when you arrive and there is only limited pay and display parking available.

 A valid parking permit will allow you to park in any campus car park except for: